nicseltzer/python-training/README.md

     (a)rgs - Lists the args currently being passed (run) - Restart the app / script from the beginning with any args as args (q)uit - Quit

+Todo:

+  Include the importance of whitespace
+  Add some paralells to Java (dict to hashmap, list to array, etc.)